 - Instructors are all practicing architects, bringing real-world experience and current trends to the classroom.

-- Students will become well versed in this area of sustainability.
+- Students will become well versed in the area of sustainability.

 - Students can transfer all credits toward a bachelor degree in architecture at Dunwoody Technical College.